 Log and Get Models

-Model comprises of model file and some metadata.
+Model comprises of model file/folder and some metadata.
 Each Model can have multiple versions.
+In essence they are just Artifacts with special type model

-You can automatically serialize, save and version model objects as using the log_model method.
+You can automatically save and version model files/folder using the log_model method.

-This is an example of serializing and storing an sklearn model.
-To log a model we start a run and then give our model a name and pass in the model object and the framework name.
+This is an example of storing an sklearn model.
+To log a model we start a run and then give our model a name and pass in the model saved on disk and the framework name.

 import numpy as np